FrameUp

 Returns an array of supported widget sizes based on device type and iOS version.

-The size of this WidgetSize on the current device.
+Returns the size of the widget based on the current device.

-All size information from: Apple - Human Interface Guidelines
+All widget size information was sourced from: Apple - Human Interface Guidelines

 WidgetDemoFrame

-Creates widget frames sized for the current device (and scaled for iPad).
+Creates widget frames sized for a supplied screen size or the current device (iOS only).
 Used for showing example widgets from inside the app.

 Corner radius size defaults to 20 and may not be the same as the actual widget corner radius.